Last updated on July 17th, 2023 at 05:50 pm

-- Do not allow skirting fixing without wooden farma (template).
+- Do not allow skirting fixing without a wooden farma (template).

 - Do not allow any cut-pieces with hand dressing.
 Insist on cutting the tiles with a cutting machine, since it considerably reduces wastage.

-- Provide 12mm thick skirting over R.C.C. column for skirting fixing.
+- Provide 12mm thick skirting over the R.C.C. column for skirting fixing.

 - Strictly follow the polishing procedures.

 - Use oxalic acid in powder form for the final coat of polishing Do not use liquid acid.

 - Ensure that the balcony flooring is given a sufficient slope towards the balcony spout.

 - Polish the flooring under the kitchen platform before erecting the kitchen platform, vertical pieces.

 - Complete all G.I. plumbing and P.V.C. conducting work before dado fixing.